Admire the magnificent house

 Did you know all the water in the garden comes from the lakes above and feeds the water in our toilets?

 Adventure in the farmyard and playground

-Allow 2 hours for the farmyard and playground.
-More about the farmyard and playground
+Allow 2-3 hours to explore the farmyard and playground.
+More about the farmyard.

 Make new friends

 Meet all of our farmyard animals - who's your favourite?

 Let them bounce away on the trampoline, but don’t forget a zoom down the zipwire!